-Data management and information security
+Cybersecurity, data management and information security

-The Company is dependent on the use of technology to properly operate its business and relies on various information technology systems to manage reserves and production, process financial data, administer contracts and communicate with employees and third-parties.
-In addition, with the majority of employees now working remotely, technology systems have become even critical to day to day operations.
-The Company may be threatened by problems such as cyber-attacks, cyber-fraud, computer viruses, hacking, security breaches or information theft that may compromise critical infrastructure.
-Cyber-attacks have become more prevalent and much harder to detect and defend.
-Attacks may result in compromising confidential or personal information, failures in information and operation systems, operation outages, a negative impact on the Company's reputation, environmental incidents, legal sanctions and, in extreme cases, risks to people's physical safety.
+Cyberattacks are an increasing threat applicable to companies of any size, operating in any region and across industries, the results of which may include compromising confidential or personal information, failures in information and operation systems, operation outages, a negative impact on a company's reputation, environmental incidents, legal sanctions, and, in extreme cases, risks to people's physical safety.
 In addition, information systems could be damaged or interrupted by natural disasters, force majeure events, telecommunications failures, power loss, acts of war or terrorism, computer viruses, malicious code, physical or electronic security breaches, intentional or inadvertent user misuse or error, or similar events or disruptions.
-Any of these or other events could cause interruptions, delays, loss of critical or sensitive data or similar effects, which could have a material adverse impact on the protection of intellectual property, confidential and proprietary information, and on the Company's business, financial condition and results operations.
+Any of these or other events could cause interruptions, delays, loss of critical or sensitive data, or similar effects, which could have a material adverse impact on the protection of intellectual property, confidential and proprietary information, and on the Company's business, financial condition and results of operations.